-Your employer or pension provider gives HMRC details of how much income you have received, how much tax you have paid and the value of any benefits in kind you have received during the tax year.
+Your employer or pension provider gives HMRC details of how much income you have received, how much tax you have paid and the value of any benefits-in-kind you have received during the tax year.
 Banks and building societies are also advising HMRC of interest they have paid to you on accounts held in your sole name.

 Using this information, HMRC carry out an automatic reconciliation at the end of each tax year.
 This means that they put together all of the information they have received to work out whether or not you have paid the right amount of tax.
 If HMRC think you have not paid the right amount of tax, they send you a P800 tax calculation (in some cases they may send a ‘Simple Assessment’).
 This calculation will show you what tax HMRC think you should have paid.

 You must always check your P800 tax calculation carefully, as HMRC may not have all the information they need to calculate your tax correctly, or they may have inaccurate information.

 If you are due a repayment of tax your P800 should tell you whether you can claim your refund online, using your personal tax account, or whether HMRC will send you a cheque.
 If you can claim your refund online, but do not do this within 45 days, HMRC should send you a cheque.

 If you think you have paid too much tax, but you have not received a P800, you can claim a refund online using your personal tax account.

 If HMRC think you have not paid enough tax, they will write to you explaining that they intend to collect the underpaid tax through your tax code or telling you how you can repay it to them.